zjy-2020/PlanTalk/README.md

 Please follow the licenses of the corresponding datasets, SMPL-X models, pretrained speech models, and third-party repositories.

-The license for the IntentTalk source code will be provided upon release.
+The license for the PlanTalk source code will be provided upon release.